 A unit of M.G.O.C.S.M. is functioning in the college.
 The main objective of the Association is to promote the spiritual and religious interests of the Orthodox Syrian Church students of the College.
-The meetings and activities of the M.G.O.C.S.M. will be open to all interested students.
+The meetings and activities of the M.G.O.C.S.M. involve all interested students.